All Products

 -

-If required, configure branches for the function's output.
-The branch code must match a toBranchCode value returned by your function.
-If the function returns a branch code that is not defined in the flow, the flow proceeds to the Else branch.
+If required, configure multiple branches for the function's output.
+The branch Code must match the toBranchCode value returned by your function.
+If the function returns a branch code that is not defined in the flow, the flow follows the Else branch by default.

 Response Settings